-Near-Earth Objects (NEOs) are asteroids or comets with sizes ranging from meters to tens of kilometres that orbit the Sun and whose orbits come close to that of Earth’s.
-Of the more than 600 000 known asteroids in our Solar System, almost 10 000 are NEOs.
+Near-Earth objects (NEOs) are asteroids or comets of sizes ranging from metres to tens of kilometres that orbit the Sun and whose orbits come close to that of Earth’s.
+Of the more than 600 000 known asteroids in our Solar System, more than 16 000 are NEOs.

-An example of a Near-Earth Object is 25143 Itokawa, an object about 300 m in diameter that was visited by the Japanese spacecraft Hayabusa in 2005.
+An example of a NEO is 25143 Itokawa, an object about 300 m in diameter that was visited by the Japanese spacecraft Hayabusa in 2005.

 NEOs could potentially hit our planet and, depending on their size, produce considerable damage.
-While the chance of a large object hitting the Earth is very small, it would produce a great deal of destruction; thus NEOs merit active detection and tracking efforts.
+While the chance of a large object hitting Earth is very small, it would produce a great deal of destruction.
+NEOs thus merit active detection and tracking efforts.

-The goal of SSA’s Near-Earth Object Segment (SSA-NEO) is to:
+The goal of SSA’s NEO Segment (SSA-NEO) is to: